History of Georgia (U.S. state): Pre-colonial era

 Before European contact, Native American cultures are divided under archaeological criteria into four lengthy periods of culture: Paleo, Archaic, Woodland, and Mississippian.
-Their cultures were identified by characteristics of artefacts and other archaeological evidence, including earthwork mounds that survive to the present and are visible aboveground.
+Their cultures and polities are identified by characteristics of artifacts and other archaeological evidence, including earthwork mounds that survive to the present and are visible aboveground.

 The human occupation of Georgia can be dated to at least 13,250 years ago.
 This was one of the most dramatic periods of climate change in recent earth history, toward the end of the Ice Age, in the Late Pleistocene epoch.
 Sea levels were more than 200 ft lower than present levels.
 The Atlantic Ocean shoreline was 100 or more miles seaward of its current boundary.
 A 2003 research project undertaken by University of Georgia researchers Ervan G. Garrison, Sherri L. Littman, and Megan Mitchell, looked at and reported on fossils and artefacts associated with Gray's Reef National Marine Sanctuary, which is located more than 19 mi beyond today's shoreline, and 60 to 70 ft (18 to 21 m) below the Atlantic Ocean.
 As recently as 8,000 years ago, Gray's Reef was dry ground, attached to the mainland.
 The researchers uncovered artefacts from a period of occupation by Clovis culture and Paleoindian hunters dating back more than 10,000 years.
 A 2005 study published by Texas A&M University suggested that Burke County may also have been a major center of Clovis culture.
 It possesses a particularly high number of Clovis and Dalton points, likely due to the large areas of exposed chert for making stone tools.
 In general, most Paleoindian projectile points in the state were found in a large strip of land running from southwest to northeast, crossing both the Piedmont and the Atlantic Plain.